aalmanz1/aalmanz1/README.md

 🎲 Tech aside, I still like to keep myself busy!
 Creativity is where I excel.
 I enjoy playing as Dungeon Master for several Dungeons and Dragons games, mapmaking, reading, and writing.
 I also game quite frequently, both single-player and online with friends.
 I enjoy talking with people and have a pretty extensive Lego collection!

 ## 🎖 Achievements
-- DevOps Research Experience working with GitHub Actions and workflows in an existing project (December 2021)
+- Completed DevOps independent study working with GitHub Actions and workflows in an ongoing educational research project (December 2021)
 - BS in Computer Science, minor in English (May 2021)
 - 1st place at UOP's School of Engineering and Computer Science Senior Project Day (May 2021)